jhudsl/tidyversecourse/docs/04-dataviz.md

 <img src="images/dataviz-unnamed-chunk-107-1.png" width="672" />

-We see that there appears to be some relationship, with those states that spend more per capita also having higher proportions of their population having healthcare coverage.
+We see that there appears to be some relationship, with those states that spend more per capita also having higher proportions of their population having health care coverage.

 We can continue to improve this plot to better understand the underlying data.
 For example, we can add a best-fit line using `geom_smooth()` to visualize the magnitude of the linear relationship: